-The non-pathogenic variant of the infectious salmon anaemia virus, ISAV HPRO, was detected in nine of 78 hatcheries in the surveillance programme for ISAV HPRO in 2022.
-In one hatchery, ISAV HPRdel with sequence identical to the vaccine virus, was detected.
+The non-pathogenic variant of the infectious salmon anaemia virus, ISAV HPRO, was detected in six of 75 hatcheries in the surveillance programme for ISAV HPRO in 2023.

 As the hatcheries were sampled only once in the calendar year and a limited number of tanks were sampled, this result is likely an underestimate of the true prevalence of ISAV HPRO in Norwegian hatcheries.